 -Masks are worn by staff in common areas

--Breakfast will be staggered to limit shared time in the dining room
+-Breakfast may be staggered to limit shared time in the dining room

-Come visit us at Johnnycake Flats Inn this summer and refresh your spirit!
+Come visit us at Johnnycake Flats Inn this season and refresh your spirit!

 See you soon!
 Debra and Jim